and Radon Mitigation

 1 Year Warranty Inspection

 Many newly constructed homes include a one-year builder warranty covering workmanship and materials.
-Scheduling an 11th Month Inspection before the warranty expires allows potential defects or performance concerns to be identified while they may still be covered.
-This inspection provides an opportunity to address issues with the builder prior to the end of the warranty period, helping protect your investment and avoid out-of-pocket repairs later.
+Scheduling an 11-Month Warranty Inspection before the warranty expires allows potential defects, installation issues, or performance concerns to be identified while they may still be covered by the builder.

 Radon Testing